Romário

 Romário starred for Brazil in their 1994 FIFA World Cup triumph, receiving the Golden Ball as player of the tournament.
 He was named FIFA World Player of the Year the same year.
 He came fifth in the FIFA Player of the Century internet poll in 1999, was elected to the FIFA World Cup Dream Team in 2002, and was named in the FIFA 100 list of the world's greatest living players in 2004.

 At club level, after developing his early career in Brazil, Romário moved to PSV Eindhoven in the Netherlands in 1988.
 During his five seasons at PSV the club became Eredivisie champions three times, and he scored a total of 165 goals in 167 games.
 In 1993, he moved to Barcelona and became part of Johan Cruyff's "Dream Team", forming an exceptional strike partnership with Hristo Stoichkov.
 He won La Liga in his first season and finished as the top goalscorer with 30 goals in 33 matches.
 During the second half of his career Romário played for clubs within the city of Rio de Janeiro in Brazil.
 He won the Brazilian league title with Vasco da Gama in 2000 and was top scorer three times in the league.
 At the end of his career he also played briefly in Qatar, the United States and Australia.

 Considered a master of the confined space of the penalty area, his rapid speed over short distances (aided by his low centre of gravity) took him away from defenders, and he was renowned for his trademark toe poke finish.
 With 55 goals in 70 appearances, (Note: Some sources, including FIFA, credit Romário with an extra goal in a 3-2 win against Mexico in the 1997 Copa América while other sources give it as an own goal to Camilo Romero.
 It is not counted here.)
 Romário is the fourth-highest goalscorer for the Brazil national team, behind Neymar, Pelé and Ronaldo.
 He is third on the all-time list of Brazilian league's top scorers with 155 goals.
 He is the ninth-highest goalscorer in the history of football with 784 goals in 1002 official games.

-Romario started his political career in 2010, when he was elected deputy for the Brazilian Socialist Party.
+Romário started his political career in 2010, when he was elected deputy for the Brazilian Socialist Party.
 He was then elected senator in 2014.
 In 2017, he switched parties for Podemos, and in 2021, he joined the Liberal Party.